Top 5 Challenges for Machine Learning Projects

 Although many people are attracted to the machine learning industry, there are still very few specialists that can develop this technology and that is currently one of common machine learning problems.
 A good data scientist who understands machine learning hardly ever has sufficient knowledge of software engineering.

 It makes salaries in artificial intelligence field skyrocket, but also makes the average quality of specialists available on the market plummet.
-I wrote about general tech brain drain before.
 With machine learning, the problem seems to be much worse.

-According to NYT in the US, people with just a few years of experience in artificial intelligence projects earned in up to $500,000 per year in 2017, while the best will get as much as NBA superstars.
+According to DataCamp, average salary for ML engineers in 2023 raised up to $160,140, while the best will get as much as NBA superstars.
 In a court filing in 2016, Google revealed that one of the leaders of its self-driving-car division earned $120 million in incentives before he left for Google's competitor - Uber.

 Data is not free at all in machine learning projects

 There are problems in machine learning of a different nature.
 Preparing data for algorithm training is a complicated process.
-Here's an interesting post on how it is done.
-You need to know what issue you want your algorithm to solve, because you will need to plan classification, clustering, regression, and ranking ahead.
+You need to know what issue you want your machine learning algorithm to solve, because you will need to plan classification, clustering, regression, and ranking ahead.

 If you plan to use personal data, you will probably face additional challenges.
 People around the world are more and more aware of the importance of protecting their privacy.
 They may be unwilling to share them with you or issue a formal complaint if when they realize you did it, even if you obtained all they gave you their consent.